MicrosoftDocs/azure-docs/articles/cognitive-services/video-indexer/upload-index-videos.md

 ---
-title: Upload and index your videos with Azure Video Indexer | Microsoft Docs
+title: "Example: Upload and index videos with Video Indexer"
+titlesuffix: Azure Cognitive Services
-description: This topic demonstrates how to use APIs to upload and index your videos with Azure Video Indexer
+description: This topic demonstrates how to use APIs to upload and index your videos with Video Indexer.
 services: cognitive services
-documentationcenter: ''
 author: juliako
-manager: erikre
+manager: cgronlun

 ms.service: cognitive-services
+ms.component: video-indexer
-ms.topic: article
+ms.topic: sample
 ms.date: 08/17/2018
 ms.author: juliako

 ---
-# Upload and index your videos
+# Example: Upload and index your videos

 This article shows how to upload a video with Azure Video Indexer.
 The Video Indexer API provides two uploading options: